AxeBearDev/php-magic/readme.md

 ## Calculated Properties

-You can also define calculated properties by adding a `@property-read` tag to your class documentation and defining a method with the same name as the property.
+You can also define calculated properties by adding a `@property-read` tag to your class documentation and defining a protected or private method with the same name as the property.

 If the calculation has any dependencies on other class values, you should add those as parameters to the method.
 Use the same name as the class members.
 Output of calculated properties are cached, and any parameters included in the method signature will be used to calculate the cache.